tharunchitipolu/RISC-V-32I-based-core-with-Advanced-Extensible-Interface/README.md

-Verilof files located in /new
+Verilog files located in sources_1/new